DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 Their role is wide ranging, but includes leading and motivating teachers, and ensuring all pupils get a good education.

-Annual salary ranges for headteachers are:
+The salary ranges for headteachers are:

 | Area                                     | Minimum | Maximum  |
 | -------                                  | -----   | -----    |